 The first are problems of simplicity, which deal with situations involving a very few independent variables, in which the rules of ordinary algebra are appropriate.
 The second level are problems of disorganized complexity, which concern situations involving so many independent variables that their interactions produce random variations.
 Here formal statistical analysis is appropriate.
 Finally, there are problems of organized complexity that lie between the first two kinds of problems.
 This is the realm of social orders in which the movement of individual elements are not predictable but overall, non-statistical patterns are discernable.
 Jacobs’s and Weaver’s warning is that the methods appropriate to solving one problem should not be used for the solution of the others (Callahan & Ikeda 2014: 17; emphasis added).

 The problem, according to Jacobs is that “the theorists of conventional modern city planning [circa 1961] have consistently mistaken cities as problems of simplicity and of disorganized complexity, and have tried to analyze and treat them thus” (Jacobs 1961: 435).
 Which boils down to treating a living city as a machine completely comprehensible to the human mind, much as an experienced architect may design an efficient apartment building; or as one might approach the purely problem of calculating the optimal amount of light and air necessary to maintain the health of an “average person.”
+This is a result of ignoring epistemic and cognitive limits of effective, rational calculation.

 Unlike either problems of simplicity or of disorganized complexity, a city as a problem of organized complexity can be predictable only insofar as we can discern general patterns rather than specific outcomes.
 There is in fact no assurance that any particular pattern will emerge, no matter how much we want it to; only that these conditions tend over time to create the an overall sense of safety that encourages people to interact, informally in more or less creative ways.
 What emerges in that process no one can say with complete accuracy.
 If you could, it would not be a problem of organized complexity; it would not be a living city.
 To view a city therefore as anything other than a problem of organized complexity, or in our terminology a spontaneous order, is to risk missing the essential quality of urban life, and indeed all genuinely social life.